yukao/Porphyrograph/README.md

 # Porphyrograph
-Porphyrograph is Lola and Yukao Meet's visual engine http://lolaandyukaomeet.com/index.php/art-and-technology
+Porphyrograph is Yukao Nagemi's visual engine https://yukaonagemi.com Use also by Lola and Yukao Meet duo https://lolaandyukaomeet.com
 # Porphyrograph